Towards Vorst's conjecture in positive characteristic: The main result

 In conjunction with Lemma~\ref{lem:p-dim-and-dimension} we obtain:

 \begin{cor} Let $k$ be a perfect field of positive characteristic and let $A$ be a $k$-algebra of finite type.
 Suppose that $A$ is $K_{\dim(A)+1}$-regular.
 Then $A$ is a regular ring. \end{cor}

 We close this section by proving that in characteristic zero Vorst's conjecture can be generalized from affine algebras over fields to all excellent rings.
-Recall that the Vorst conjecture in characteristic is shown in~\cite{CHW-Vorst}.
+Recall that Vorst's conjecture in characteristic zero is shown in~\cite{CHW-Vorst}.
 Our generalization is based on the Hironaka--Artin algebraization of isolated singularities.
 The following result is Theorem~\ref{introthm:B} from the introduction.

 \begin{thm} Let $A$ be an excellent noetherian ring of characteristic zero.
 If $A$ is $K_{\dim(A)+1}$-regular, then $A$ is regular. \end{thm}

 \begin{proof} As in the proof of Theorem~\ref{thm:main} we can assume without loss of generality that $A$ has finite Krull dimension and that it is local.
 So we prove Theorem~\ref{thm:char0} by induction on $d=\dim(A)$.
 By the induction assumption the localization $A_g$ is regular for any $g\in A\setminus A^\times$, so $A$ has at most an isolated singularity at its maximal ideal $\fm$.
 Arguing as in diagram~\eqref{thm.comdiag} we can also assume that $A$ is complete.